NeroReflex/ROGueENEMY/README.md

 Remember to look /etc/ROGueENEMY/config.cfg for additional configurations.

+__WARNING:__ If steam does not recognise a DualSense controller use the udev rule provided in this repo.

 ## Compilation
 To compile from source you need CMake and make.
 After the usual git clone and cd inside the cloned directory to use CMake do: